 “French violin soloist Chloe Kiffer brought fine technique and vivid feeling to the Dvorak Violin Concerto.
 She was a star in every sense: performance, exquisite technique and beauty.” -Greenwich Sentinel , April 2019

 Early success led Chloé Kiffer to solo and orchestra engagements throughout Europe, North and South America, the Middle East, and Asia, in prestigious concert halls like Théâtre des Champs-Élysées in Paris, Beethoven Hall in Bonn, Frankfurt Radio Symphony Hall, Tel Aviv Opera, and Beijing National Center.

-In October 2015, Ms. Kiffer made her debut at Carnegie Hallʼs Stern Auditorium with Tchaikovsky’s Violin Concerto.
-She has claimed top prizes at numerous national and international competitions.
+In October 2015, Ms. Kiffer made her debut at Carnegie Hall's Stern Auditorium with Tchaikovsky’s Violin Concerto.

 Ms. Kiffer graduated from the Conservatoire National Supérieur de Musique de Paris with a bachelor’s degree at 17.
 She earned postgraduate degrees from Manhattan School of Music under Patinka Kopec and Pinchas Zukerman, and a Doctor of Musical Arts degree from Stony Brook University.